-Pupils, for whom English is an additional language, may use a bilingual plain language dictionary (paper) in all examinations (however at GCSE dictionaries are not permitted in English Language or Literature, Geography, History or Religious Studies) except those exams which test one of the two languages of the dictionary.
+Pupils, for whom English is an additional language, are offered two levels of access arrangements.
+They may use a bilingual plain language dictionary (paper) in all examinations (at GCSE dictionaries are not permitted in English Language or Literature, Geography, History or Religious Studies) except those which test one of the two languages of the dictionary.
+In addition, if resident in the United Kingdom for less than two years with no prior knowledge of English, in rare and exceptional cases, GCSE candidates may be entitled to extra time for the examinations.
+A Level candidates are not eligible for extra time.

-Special Considerations
+Special Consideration

 The College may apply for special consideration on behalf of a pupil who appears to have been disadvantaged in an examination.
-Valid reasons would include illness, injury, bereavement and external nuisance affecting the candidate at the time of the exam.
+Valid reasons would include illness, injury, bereavement and external nuisance affecting the candidate at the time of the exam or assessment.
 Applications may only be made retrospectively; it is not possible to pre-empt the process by applying for special consideration before an examination.
 Documentary evidence is always required.